ajay-gandhi/alfred/README.md

 ### Asynchronous

 1. `Cronjob` At 5:30pm each weekday, a cronjob wakes up
-2. `[cli.js]` The cronjob runs the CLI with the command "perform"
-3. `[perform.js]` The data files persisted earlier are read to input the order on Seamless
+2. `[perform.js]` The data files persisted earlier are read to input the order on Seamless
-4. `[stats.js]` Stats are recorded for the order
+3. `[stats.js]` Stats are recorded for the order
-5. `[util/slack.js]` A message is sent to Slack containing links to confirmations of orders
+4. `[util/slack.js]` A message is sent to Slack containing links to confirmations of orders
-6. `[koa_confirmation_middleware.js]` If a user visits the confirmation PDFs, they are authenticated with this module
+5. `[koa_confirmation_middleware.js]` If a user visits the confirmation PDFs, they are authenticated with this module

 *Other asynchronous events:*
 * Daily passwords: This is to protect the confirmation PDFs, which can contain sensitive information.
 A cronjob runs `util/daily_tasks.js` every morning, and basic HTTP auth with the new password is required using `koa_confirmation_middleware.js`.
 The new password is sent to Slack when the orders are put in.